DaviRosimES/Bayer04/README.md

 ## Quick Start

-The latest helios-base depends on the following libraries:
+The latest Bayer04 depends on the following libraries:
  - Boost 1.38 or later https://www.boost.org/
  - The latest librcsc https://github.com/helios-base/librcsc